bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 59°
-- 44° dew point
+- 46° dew point
-- Cloudy
+- Rain
 - 59% humidity
-- 10 mph wind
+- 11 mph wind
 - 100% cloud cover
 - 23 AQI 🟩
-- 0.05 inches of rain expected in the next 72 hours
+- 0.19 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>